gustavobat/json-sequencer/README.md

 # json-sequencer
-An attempt to define the order of functions to be called in C++ from a parsed JSON file
+Ordering C++ function calls from an external JSON file